cedx/david.gulp/README.md

 ## Options
 The plugin can be customized using these settings:

-- `error404: Boolean = false` : If dependency not found, emit an error.
+- `error404: boolean = false` : If dependency not found, emit an error.
-- `errorDepCount: Number = 0` : If greater than `0`, emit an error when the count of outdated dependencies equals or exceeds the specified value.
+- `errorDepCount: number = 0` : If greater than `0`, emit an error when the count of outdated dependencies equals or exceeds the specified value.
-- `errorDepType: Boolean = false` : If dependency version is invalid (not a string), emit an error.
+- `errorDepType: boolean = false` : If dependency version is invalid (not a string), emit an error.
-- `errorSCM: Boolean = false` : If dependency version is a source control URL, emit an error.
+- `errorSCM: boolean = false` : If dependency version is a source control URL, emit an error.
 - `ignore: Array = []`: Ignore the specified dependencies.
-- `registry: String = ""` : The [npm](https://www.npmjs.com) registry URL.
+- `registry: string = ""` : The [npm](https://www.npmjs.com) registry URL.
 Uses [registry.npmjs.org](https://registry.npmjs.org) if empty.
-- `reporter: Boolean|Object = true`: Whether a report should be printed to the standard output.
+- `reporter: boolean|object = true`: Whether a report should be printed to the standard output.
 If it is an object, it will be used as reporter.
-- `unstable: Boolean = false` : Use unstable dependencies.
+- `unstable: boolean = false` : Use unstable dependencies.
-- `update: Boolean|String = false` : Whether to update dependencies in the file contents to latest versions.
+- `update: boolean|string = false` : Whether to update dependencies in the file contents to latest versions.
 If it is a string, it will be used as the operator in version comparators.

 ## Results
 The plugin adds the following properties to the `file` object: